http://beyond666-acson005.blogspot.com/2012/02/prophetic-dreams-astral-journeys-in.html http://be

 Unlike Communist revolutionaries of yore, the new leaders in the Middle East of what must be called the Islamic revolution of 2011 are not the object of veneration, something that Islam as a religion warns against.

-But while 1917 witnessed a Communist revolution against capitalism and imperialism by a small corps of professional revolutionaries, 2011 has witnessed a mass, leaderless revolution facilitated by telecommunications, and in the case of the key Middle East, inspired by Islam.
+However, while 1917 witnessed a Communist revolution against capitalism and imperialism led by a small corps of professional revolutionaries, 2011 has seen a mass, leaderless revolution facilitated by telecommunications, and in the case of the key Middle East, inspired by Islam.

 SNIP: